 Due to the differences in psilocybin content between particular types of mushrooms, 4 grams of one type of mushroom may have the same effect on a person as 0.5 grams of another kind.

-The age or drying process used (if applicable)
+The age or drying process used

 Some of the methods used to dry and store hallucinogenic mushrooms preserve psilocybin better than others.
 For example, using a dehydrator or another kind of moisture-removal product can help the mushrooms to retain more of their potency than if they were simply fan-dried.